Criminal Offences: Listed Buildings and Other Heritage Assets

 Certain historical items that may be lawfully found with or without a metal detector are classed as treasure (20).
 It is a criminal offence to fail to notify the coroner within 14 days of finding an object which may be treasure (21).

 Theft, arson and criminal damage may all be committed to a historic building or site.
 These 'everyday' offences may be the only or most appropriate means of bringing someone to justice for damaging England's heritage.
 The most important consideration in prosecuting and sentencing such crimes is the impact on our heritage which may be irreversible and cannot be equated to a financial cost.
 This can be brought to the courts attention through a heritage impact statement.
+Under new guidlines theft offences that involve a heritage asset can now result in increased sentences.

 Also of interest...